JUL1VER/PortfolioWebsite/README.md

 ### Welcome

-The Welcome section of the website is a cool console animation of introducing this website to to you :)
+The Welcome section of the website is a cool console animation of introducing this website to you :)

 ### WhoAmI